JamesSkemp/words/content/post/review-rant-an-oral-biography-of-buster-casey.md

 +++
-title = "Review: Rant: An Oral Biography of Buster Casey" summary = "Book review of Rant: An Oral Biography of Buster Casey, written by Chuck Palahniuk." draft = false comments = true date = "2010-04-25T18:37:00-05:00"
+title = "Review: Rant: An Oral Biography of Buster Casey" description = "Book review of Rant: An Oral Biography of Buster Casey, written by Chuck Palahniuk." draft = false comments = true date = "2010-04-25T18:37:00-05:00"